NowanIlfideme/kaggle_ni_mafia_gametype/README.md

 * Label map: `data/label_map.csv`.

-In order for the loading funtions from `bay12_solution_eposts.prepare` to work, you should set them there.
-However, you can just set the `path_data` variable in the function call (if the path is somewhere else) or even change the `DEFAULT_PATH_DATA` variable.
+In order for the loading funtions from `bay12_solution_eposts.prepare` to work, you should place these files and folders there.
+Alternatively, you can just set the `path_data` variable in the function call (if the path is somewhere else) or even change the `DEFAULT_PATH_DATA` variable in the library.

 ## Running the notebooks